'Save Lolita' Public Service Announcement courtesy: Underdog Entertainment

 Photograph courtesy of: Wallie V. Funk Photographs, Center for Pacific Northwest Studies, Western Washington University, Bellingham WA 98225-9123

-On August 8, 1970, in the waters of the Puget Sound of Washington State, a pod of killer whales were attacked and rounded up by a group of killer whale herders, led by Ted Griffiths and Don Goldsberry.
-Using speedboats, an airplane and releasing explosives in the water, they forced the orcas into Penn Cove.
-The juvenille orcas were separated from their mothers, as the infants were prime candidates to be sold to aquariums, while the adult orcas were released and free to leave.
-However, the adult pod would not leave their offspring and refused to swim free, vocalizing human-like cries, until the last baby was pulled out of the water, never to return again.
+On August 8, 1970, in the waters of the Puget Sound of Washington State, a pod of killer whales was attacked and rounded up by a group of killer whale herders led by Ted Griffiths and Don Goldsberry.
+Using speedboats, and an airplane, and releasing explosives into the water, they forced the orcas into Penn Cove.
+The juvenile orcas were separated from their mothers, as the infants were prime candidates to be sold to aquariums, while the adult orcas were released and free to leave.
+However, the adult pod would not leave their offspring and refused to swim free, vocalizing human-like cries until the last baby was pulled out of the water, never to return.
 One adult and four infant orcas were killed during this capture.
-The industry, in an attempt to keep the orca deaths from the public, instructed the herders to slit open the bellies of the dead animals, fill them with rocks, and sink the creatures with anchors, hoping they would never be discovered.
-It is because of the large number of violent orcas captures by the marine park industry in Washington State waters, that an entire generation of orcas was eliminated, and as a result, this orca population is now considered an endangered species.
+In an attempt to keep the orca deaths from the public, the industry instructed the herders to slit open the bellies of the dead animals, fill them with rocks, and sink the creatures with anchors, hoping they would never be discovered.
+Because of the large number of violent orcas captured by the marine park industry in Washington State waters, an entire generation of orcas was eliminated.
+As a result, this orca population is now considered an endangered species.

-One of the orca infants captured was a 4 year old named Tokitae, who was sold to the Miami Seaquarium.
-She arrived at the marine park on September 24, 1970, where she was renamed ‘Lolita’ and has lived there ever since.
-She performs tricks during her scheduled shows, and has done so for the past forty-six years.
+One of the orca infants captured was a four-year-old named Tokitae, who was sold to the Miami Seaquarium.
+She arrived at the marine park on September 24, 1970, where she was renamed 'Lolita' and has lived there ever since.
+She performs tricks during her scheduled shows and has done so for the past forty-six years.

 Lolita's tank is the size of a hotel swimming pool.

-It is now known that killer whales are incredibly intelligent, sentient and social creatures.
+It is now known that killer whales are incredibly intelligent, sentient, and social creatures.
 Resident killer whales from the Pacific Northwest, which Lolita is classified as, stay with their mothers their entire lives.
-Lolita's mother, known as L25, is still alive today at approxinaltey 90 years old, and is photographed regularty by scientists and conservation organizations.
+Lolita's mother, known as L25, is still alive today at approximately 90 years old and is photographed regularly by scientists and conservation organizations.
 Lolita currently lives alone with no other killer whale companions.
 When not performing in her show, Lolita floats listlessly in her tank.
-In the wild, killer whales swim hundreds of miles a day, diving as deep as 500 feet.
-In her tank, she swims in circles inside the 35 foot wide area and can only go as deep as 20 feet, in a small area in the center of the tank.
+In the wild, killer whales swim hundreds of miles daily, diving as deep as 500 feet.
+In her tank, she swims in circles inside the 35-foot wide area and can only go as deep as 20 feet in a small area in the center of the tank.